Sarthakkhanna07/Password-Generator/README.md

 Password Generator is a sleek and efficient React Native app that helps users create strong, secure, and customizable passwords instantly.
 Whether you need a password for online accounts, apps, or sensitive data, this tool ensures top-tier security with just a tap.

-Features:
+## Features

 ✅ Random Password Generation – Instantly generate secure passwords.
 ✅ Customizable Options – Set length, include/exclude numbers, symbols, uppercase & lowercase letters.
 ✅ One-Tap Copy – Easily copy passwords to your clipboard.
 ✅ User-Friendly UI – Clean and intuitive design for seamless use.
 ✅ Lightweight & Fast – Works smoothly on all devices.

 Perfect for anyone who values privacy and security! 🔒

+## Get started

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).

-## Get started

 1. Install dependencies